 How to setup HTTP Requests Tracing using Opentelemetry SDK

-This guide is written for application developers who are responsible for implementing observability in their services.
-The tracing should be applied inside REST controllers or HTTP request handlers, where the incoming request and outgoing response are available.
+This guide is written for application developers responsible for adding observability to their services.
+You will be working directly inside REST controllers or HTTP request handlers, where both the incoming request and outgoing response are accessible.

 Runtime Characteristics